Install and Run¶

 build

-and move to the directory:$ mkdir build $ cd build
+and move into it:$ mkdir build $ cd build

-In executing the python script, you need to specify ARCHITECTURE
+When executing the Python script, you need to specify an ARCHITECTURE

-that indicates the architecture of the CPU in your computer system such as intel-avx
+that represents the CPU architecture of your computer system, such as intel-avx512

 are as follows: